Nevada Minimum Coverage Car Insurance: Requirements and Costs (2024)

 • SR-22 requirement: Filing of an SR-22 form may be needed to prove financial responsibility over a set period.

-Driving without insurance carries serious risks and consequences, and maintaining at least the state minimum coverage is essential for legal and financial security.
+Driving without insurance carries serious risks and consequences, and maintaining at least the minimum coverage is essential for legal and financial security.

 What to Do if Your Policy Is Canceled